System Operations & Maintenance

 Metro follows Renewable Water Resources (ReWa) grease control strategy.
 It has been developed to regulate the collection and transportation of fats, oils and grease.
 The intent is to provide the appropriate means of collection, transportation, and disposal.

 When Metro responds to a service call or emergency call and determines it is a grease problem, a call is made to ReWa pretreatment manager.
-An inspection is done and violations may be subject to the enforcement provisions contained in the sewer use and pretreatment regulation including fines.
+An inspection is done and violations may be subject to the enforcement provisions contained in the sewer use and pretreatment regulation.
 Violations may also be reported to SCDHEC for further enforcement action.
-Additional fines maybe assessed for violations involving blockages, cleanup, or other occurrences requiring increased operations and or maintenance expenses incurred by ReWa or Metro for cleanup or blockage removal.
+Additional fines may be assessed for violations involving blockages, cleanup, or other occurrences requiring increased operations and or maintenance expenses incurred by ReWa or Metro for cleanup or blockage removal.